Pradeepprabhakar92/ReplicationStudyToEstimatePFforHousing/README.md

 <pre>
 [1] /Library/Frameworks/R.framework/Versions/3.6/Resources/library
 </pre>

+### Licenses:

+This replication project is licensed under the terms of the [MIT license](https://github.com/ReplicationStudy/ReplicationStudyToEstimatePFforHousing/blob/master/LICENSE.md)

 ### Contributing:
 We welcome contributions from everyone.
 Before you get started, please see our contributor guidelines.
 Please note that this project is released with a [Contributor Code of Conduct](https://github.com/ReplicationStudy/ReplicationStudyToEstimatePFforHousing/blob/master/CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its [terms](https://github.com/ReplicationStudy/ReplicationStudyToEstimatePFforHousing/blob/master/CONTRIBUTING.md).